sal-ram/SpaceX-hypercasual-game/README.md

 # SpaceX-hypercasual-game
-SpaceX is a hypercasual game for android.
+BrickCollector (main name) is a hypercasual game for android.

 I mastered: